joshuafuller/TeslaThermalCam/README.md

 - **WiFi Hotspot**: The Raspberry Pi connects to the internet via a WiFi hotspot.
 This can be provided by a travel router connected to an iPhone's personal hotspot, eliminating the need for a separate 4G dongle.

 - **Flask Web Server**: This is a lightweight web server that runs on the Raspberry Pi.
 It serves the Motion JPEG video stream to the Tesla's browser.
+## Configuration Steps

+See [docs/hardware_setup.md](docs/hardware_setup.md) for instructions on mounting the camera, connecting cables, supplying power, and setting up networking.

 ## Roadmap